Haris-Mohanty/BloodHub/README.md

 This project is licensed under the MIT.

-## Acknowledgments

-- Thanks to all our contributors who make BloodHub possible.

 ## Contact

-- If you have any questions or suggestions, please email us at harismohanty8658@gmail.com
+- If you have any questions or suggestions, please email me at harismohanty8658@gmail.com

 ## Visit Link

 - https://blood-hub.netlify.app/

-Thank You!
+## Thank You!